-Within the Outer Transit Zone, the Proposed Action would waive nonresidential parking requirements for mixed-use developments on lots of 10,000 sf or less.
+Within the Outer Transit-Oriented Development Area, the Proposed Action would waive nonresidential parking requirements for mixed-use developments on lots of 10,000 square feet or less.

-3.1d: Greater Transit Zone
+3.1d: Greater Transit-Oriented Development Area

-Collectively, the Manhattan Core and Long Island City Area, Inner Transit Zone, and the Outer Transit Zone will be known as the Greater Transit Zone.
+Collectively, the Manhattan Core, Inner Transit-Oriented Development Area, and the Outer Transit-Oriented Development Area will be known as the Greater Transit-Oriented Development Area.

-Under the Qualifying Sites proposal, large sites in low-density districts within the Greater Transit Zone would be afforded more flexible bulk and use regulations to enable multifamily housing regardless of zoning district.
+Under the Qualifying Sites proposal, large sites in low-density districts within the Greater Transit-Oriented Development Area would be afforded more flexible bulk and use regulations to enable multifamily housing regardless of zoning district.

-3.1e: Outside the Greater Transit Zone
+3.1e: Outside the Greater Transit-Oriented Development Area

-The Proposed Action would create a new geography comprising all areas of the city outside of the Greater Transit Zone.
+The Proposed Action would create a new geography comprising all areas of the city outside of the Greater Transit-Oriented Development Area.
 As in the geographies described above, parking would be optional for new residential development, though developers would be expected to voluntarily provide parking at a higher rate than in more central locations.